Immigration Law Attorneys

 When a foreigner intends to stay in South Africa for a longer period of time, he or she requires a valid Temporary Residence Visa.
-At Barnard Incorporated our attorneys are equipped to assist you in applying for the correct Temporary Residence Visa.
+At Barnard Inc. our Immigration Law Attorneys are equipped to assist you in applying for the correct Temporary Residence Visa.
 In order to evaluate your intended activities whilst in South Africa and to ascertain your detailed requirements, we will firstly schedule a consultation.
-The sound reasons for a client wanting to stay in South Africa, will enable us to ultimately assist you in your application for a Temporary Residence Visa.
+The sound reasons for a client wanting to stay in South Africa will enable us to ultimately assist you in your application for a Temporary Residence Visa.

 - Visitor’s visa [sec 11]– issued to a foreigner who has a port of entry visa and provides the prescribed financial or other guarantees.